What Are the Best and Worst US States to Drive In?

 Going Deeper: Congestion, Cost, Infrastructure, Safety and Weather Rankings

-• Cost: This category includes factors like gas prices per gallon, annual car maintenance costs and annual toll expenses per vehicle comprise this category; it also includes average annual premiums from the cheapest full coverage auto insurance options available in each state.
+• Cost: Gas prices per gallon, annual car maintenance costs, annual toll expenses per vehicle and average annual premiums from the cheapest full coverage auto insurance options in each state all factor into this category.

-• Infrastructure: This category includes the percentage of roads and bridges in acceptable condition in each state.
+• Infrastructure: The percentage of roads and bridges in acceptable condition in each state determines this ranking.

-• Weather: For this category, MoneyGeek analyzed the total number of fatal car crashes per 100,000 people in both snowy and rainy conditions.
+• Weather: Fatal car crashes per 100,000 people in snowy and rainy conditions account for this category's score.

 Best and Worst States for Road Congestion